bharathvaj-ganesan/bharathvaj.com/src/data/blog/_2025/add-ssl-domain-aws-alb.md

 ---
-title: How to Secure Your Domain with HTTPS When Using an AWS ALB
+title: How to get a free AWS SSL certificate for your service.
 slug: add-ssl-domain-aws-alb
 draft: false
 pubDatetime: 2025-04-23T14:17:00.000Z